 Suddenly an email — a colleague thinks that it would be a great idea to have several theme options for this new function.
 You add the feature to the project and send it out to the team for the final green light.

-...but the comments do not stop.
+...but the comments don't stop.
 With every new draft, there are more and more ideas that pile on.

-The main causes are lack of project management and product leadership.
+The main causes of scope creep are lack of project management and product leadership.
 When working on an update, the project must have a clear product owner who can decide which suggestions will be implemented and which will not.

 In general, companies with limited resources are better at focusing on what matters.
 That is especially true for feature creep situations.